 Upcycling is seeing a waste, a refusal, as an opportunity to create something new and beautiful.
 For example, use nylon to repair or mend the elbow or collar of your jacket or.
 Or replace pieces of one jacket by transferring them to another.
 There are an infinite number of "cut and sew" solutions to have more original and vintage clothes.

 At the socioeconomic level, employees tend to feel more included, responsible consumption is promoted, something that employees can adopt in their private lives.
-At the same time, fighting with a sustainable fashion brand will have a positive impact on the local economy, as these brands are normally socially committed to those closest to them.
+At the same time, partnering with a sustainable fashion brand will have a positive impact on the local economy, as these brands are normally socially committed to those closest to them.

-Regarding the environment, by using sustainable materials we respect the natural environment that surrounds us, but recycling and upcycling, we can convert waste into usable material.
+Regarding the environment, by using sustainable materials we respect the natural environment that surrounds us, but by recycling and upcycling, we can convert waste into usable material.
 Using the current advances that exist in the fashion industry, we will be able to achieve a more positive impact on the hospitality sector.

-For these reasons, ethical fashion, or the use of sustainable or recycled materials, it has a positive impact and complements all the sustainability actions that hotels take.
+For these reasons, ethical fashion, or the use of sustainable or recycled materials, has a positive impact and complements all the sustainability actions that hotels take.